- Blog

 - 20% are missing thematic filters like season or style.

-A well-designed eCommerce filter navigation can also significantly reduce page load times and prevent frustration, making converting easier for users.
+A well-designed eCommerce facet navigation can also significantly reduce page load times and prevent frustration, making converting easier for users.

 Ultimately, filters are crucial in optimizing the overall shopping journey, resulting in higher conversion rates.

-What Are the Types of eCommerce Filters?
+What Are the Types Of Filters In eCommerce?

 1. Price Filter